njwest/react-native-weather/readme.md

 ## Contribute!

-If you would like to contribute code to react-native-weather, contact me at mail@nickwest.io with your ideas!
+If you would like to contribute code to react-native-weather, contact me at mail@NickWest.io with your component and improvement ideas or [open up an issue](https://github.com/njwest/react-native-weather/issues "Open an Issue") to get my attention!